Do you have a morning routine?

 It’s 60 seconds to “prime” for the day.
 I do push-ups.
 Want a next level energizer?
 Try 30- to 60-second cold shower in the mornings.
 Just let everyone know to ignore the SCREAM 🙂

-Learn ‘habit secrets’ to establish a consistent morning habit and make it stick: https://coaching.thinkific.com/courses/habits/
+Resource: Leverage the power of habit coaching to establish a consistent morning routine habit and make it stick.

 (5) Fifth, fuel your body. (<3 minutes)

-I use a specific morning nutritional stack: 30 grams of protein, glass of water (I drink at least 64 oz daily), supplements, Chocolate Pu-erh Tea (Numi Organic), etc.
+I have a specific morning nutritional stack: 30 grams of protein, a glass of water (my goal is to drink at least 128 oz daily), supplements, Chocolate Pu-erh Tea (Numi Organic), etc.

 *I use a specific set of supplements based on my health goals.
 There are a few things that benefit everyone and it’s best to find what works for you.
 Consult your health provider.